unbit/uwsgi-docs/StaticFiles.rst

 Security
 ********

-Every static mapping is fully translated to the "real" path (so symbolink links are translated too).
+Every static mapping is fully translated to the "real" path (so symbolic links are translated too).

 If the resulting path is not under the one specified in the option, a security error will be triggered.